 NOTE - The actual bit rates allowed by this Recommendation for these audio codings within a 64 kbit/s I-channel are 64 and 56 kbit/s, commands (000) [4/5 and 18/19], respectively.
 Thus in a 2B audiovisual call it is not permitted to transmit framed G.711 audio in the I-channel and video in the additional channel.
-The two channels must be synchronised, the audio must be set to 56 kbit/s, and when the video is ON it must occupy the remaining 68.8 kbit/s.
+The two channels shall be synchronized, the audio shall be set to 56 kbit/s, and when the video is ON it shall occupy the remaining 68.8 kbit/s.